A Week of Coastal Sailing in Maine Onboard the Windjammer Angelique

 A complete post of our visit to Swan’s Island can be found here.

-From Swan’s Island, the prevailing winds took us to the Babson Creek Preserve.
+From Swan’s Island, the prevailing winds took us to the Babson Island Preserve.
 This gorgeous, protected conservation area has a trail going through fern meadows and a pinecone littered forrest.
 Bug repellant and binoculars are a must!

-Above photo: The shoreline of Babson Island
+Above photo: The shoreline of Big Babson Island

 The beach area at Babson Island Preserve is also where we set-up camp for a perfect summer Maine lobster bake.
 This all-you-can-eat feast was a highlight of the week — and truly something you can only authentically experience in Maine.
 More photos and details here.